-Liftie – A chairlift worker that’s usually a first or second year ski bum in town.
-They pick up a job “bumping” lifts all winter, which is holding them up so people can board easily.
+Liftie – A chairlift worker that’s usually a first or second-year ski bum in town.
+They pick up a job of “bumping” lifts all winter, which is holding them up so people can board easily.
 It’s a great way to stay in shape.
-Lifties often talk about “living the dream” when asking how they’re doing.
-The best part of the liftie’s day is when they get to ski back down from the top booth, or sneak into the woods to vape their medicine.
+Lifties often talk about “living the dream” when asked how they’re doing.
+The best part of the liftie’s day is usually when they get to ski back down from the top booth or sneak into the woods to vape their medicine.

-Line – A strategic route down the trail one plans, usually to hit some fresh powder.
+Line – A strategic route down the trail one scouts out, usually to hit some fresh powder.
 You therefore can carve your own line that’s visible to all.

-Magic Carpet – Often found in the true beginners area, this is a form of transportation up a moderately pitched hill.
+Magic Carpet – Often found in the true beginner’s area, this is a form of transportation up a moderately pitched hill.
 Ride the magic carp to the top, by standing on it with your skis or snowboard.
-Simliar to a moving walkway found at the airport.
+Similar to a moving walkway found at the airport.

 Park Rat – A freestyle skier or rider who spends all their time in the terrain park.
 Often they don’t even take the chairlifts, but unstrap and walk back up, ensuring they get the most runs possible.